-ANSWER: This Defendant admits she served as Assistant Deputy Superintendent of the CPD in charge of its Internal Affairs Division ("IAD") from approximately July 2004 through

-March 2008.
-This Defendant admits the complaint purports to sue her in her individual capacity.
+ANSWER: This Defendant admits on information and belief Ms. Kirby served for some period of time as Assistant Deputy Superintendent of the CPD assigned to its Internal Affairs Division ("IAD").
+This Defendant admits the complaint purports to sue Ms. Kirby in her individual capacity.
 This Defendant denies any remaining allegations in paragraph 6 inconsistent with the foregoing.